By Any Means (2013 TV series): Production

 Filming began in Birmingham on 26 April 2013.
 Belinda Campbell, the executive producer for Red Planet Pictures, said: "By Any Means is a gripping and edgy drama, wonderfully crafted by our talented writing team.
 We’re delighted to have such a strong line-up of talent both on and off screen to translate these intricate plots and characters.
 With the action taking place on the cusp of the law, it provides the perfect premise for dramatic scenes, surprise twists and turns in the plot, as well as brilliantly complex and rich characters."

 Polly Hill, head of Independent Drama for the BBC, said: "It’s great to see such a strong cast come together to form this original team in By Any Means.
 Tony has created a maverick team which we think our BBC One audience will enjoy and this cast will brilliantly bring that to screen."

 The between scene montages are London, and the drama is set in named London locations and areas.
 Some scenes were filmed at Birmingham Film Studios.
 Spring Grove House was also used as a Colombian embassy.
 Tim Key, producer of the series for Red Planet Pictures, said, "Spring Grove House is a fantastic location for filming and we’re delighted to have been given permission to shoot there.
 We looked at a lot of locations for these key scenes, but Spring Grove House provided exactly what we were looking for, working perfectly as the interior of the Embassy."
 Other places where scenes were filmed include the Victoria Law Courts, Hotel La Tour and the Hyatt, Colmore Row, New Street, the Mailbox, Cannon Hill Park, and Sutton Park, West Midlands.

-In September 2013, it was revealed that Arsenal F.C. had banned By Any Means from using the club’s branded shirts in the first episode because the storyline portrayed its fans as criminals.
+In September 2013, it was revealed that Arsenal F.C. had banned By Any Means from using the club's branded shirts in the first episode because the storyline portrayed its fans as criminals.
 Red Planet Pictures used generic tops without any branding instead.

+Warren Brown confirmed on Twitter that By Any Means had not been commissioned for a second series.